fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 ````

 Note the structured nature of the TYP field: two F16s, and three K35Rs.
 The value in field 18 TYP may exhibit structure as in this
-example above for a aircraft count and type.
+example above for a formation.
 However, this may not be so in other
 cases, where the (non-designator) type of aircraft is listed, as in

 ```